| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Reset the precision of x to be exactly prec bits, and set its value to NaN.
 The previous value stored in x is lost.
 It is equivalent to a call to

-, but more efficient as no allocation is done in case the current allocated space for the significand of x is enough.
-The precision prec can be any integer betweenMPFR_PREC_MIN
+mpfr_clear(x)followed by a call tompfr_init2(x, prec), but more efficient as no allocation is done in case the current allocated space for the significand of x is enough.
+The precision prec can be any integer betweenMPFR_PREC_MINandMPFR_PREC_MAX.
+In case you want to keep the previous value stored in x, usempfr_prec_roundinstead.

 - Function: mpfr_prec_t mpfr_get_prec (mpfr_t x)